TAFindling/Bash/Day 1.md

   elif [[condition]]; then commands else commands fi
     if comparing letters use symbols                                            -'== or !=' else use letters                                                            -'-eq or -ne'

+#Command Substitution
+  -used to substitute the output of a command to a variable or another command
+    -VAR=$(command)                                                              -substitutes output of command as value of VAR
+  ""                                                                             -expands variable (run command, substitute value, etc.)
+  ''                                                                             -prints literal